Skip to Content

 #adhdsupport #adhdacceptance #executivefunction #adhdselfcare #adhdcoaching #adhdhelp #adhdparenting #adhdmom #anewwaytoadhd

-If it feels extra hard some days — that’s beca If it feels extra hard some days — that’s because it is.
+If it feels extra hard some days — that’s because If it feels extra hard some days — that’s because it is.

 Every plan, every meltdown, every reminder is extra hard because you’re managing two sets of executive functions at once.
 It takes an incredible amount of energy, focus, and emotional regulation.
 This is the invisible load of parenting with ADHD that people don't see.